mmckechney/semantic_kernel_askq/README.md

-# Semantic Kernel and Azure OpenAI: Ask Questions on your document
+# Microsoft Agent Framework and Azure OpenAI: Ask Questions on your document

 ## Overview

-This solution provides an example of how to process your own documents and then use [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) and [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/) to ask question specific to that document.
+This solution provides an example of how to process your own documents and then use [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) together with the [Microsoft Agent Framework](https://learn.microsoft.com/azure/ai-services/agents/) to ask questions specific to that document.

 **NOTE**: In addition to the Azure Function deployment below, a console app is also provided to demonstrate how to use the OpenAI SDK to ask questions about the document using the same deployed AI services.